"Perpetual festivals" are permitted again from June 25 in Quebec

 Details were presented at a press conference by Ministers Natalie Roy (Culture and Communication) and Carolyn Prolux (Tourism), accompanied by Dr. Eric Litvac, Deputy Strategic Medical Adviser at the General Directorate of Public Health of the Ministry of Health and Social.
 Services.

-Several aspects of this plan were already in place It was unveiled the day before by Prime Minister Legault.
+Many aspects of this plan were already revealed the day before by Prime Minister Legault.

 Minister Roy, however, explained that